labster/p6-IO-Path-More/README.md

 ## INTERFACE

 There are two ways to create an IO::Path::More object.
 Either though the object interface, or via the path function.

 	IO::Path::More.new( $mypath );
 	path $mypath;

 While you can create a path object with named arguments, you probably shouldn't, unless you don't want path cleanup to happen.

 Note that the methods do not actually transform the object, but rather return a new IO::Path::More object.
 Therefore, if you want to change the path, use a mutating method, like `$path.=absolute`.

 ## METHODS
-This module provides a class based interface to all sorts of filesystem related functions on paths.
+This module provides a class based interface to all sorts of filesystem related functions on paths:

-Which I'm just going to list for now:

 #### path and Str
 Returns the entire path, put together, as a string.